Sexual violence: Consequences

 Sexual violence is a serious public health problem and it has both short and long term negative physical and psychological effects on health and well-being.
 There is evidence that male and female victims of sexual violence may experience similar mental health, behavioral and social consequences.
-Watts, Hossain, and Zimmerman (2013) reported that 72.4% of the surivivors had at least one gynecological complaint.
+Watts, Hossain, and Zimmerman (2013) reported that 72.4% of the survivors had at least one gynecological complaint.
 52.2% had chronic lower abdominal pain, 27.4% had abnormal vaginal bleeding, 26.6% had infertility, 25.3% had genital sores, and 22.5% had swellings in the abdomen.
 18.7% of the participants also had severe psychological and surgical morbidity including alcoholism.
 69.4% showed significant psychological distress, 15.8% attempted suicide, 75.6% had at least one surgical complaint.
 4.8% of the participants had a positive HIV status.

 In child sexual abuse (CSA) cases, the child may develop mental health disorders that can extend into adult life especially if sexual abuse involved actual intercourse.
 Studies on abused boys have shown that around one in five continue in later life to molest children themselves.
 CSA may lead to negative behavioral patterns in later life, learning difficulties as well as regression of or slower development.

 The table below gives some examples of possible physical and psychological consequences of sexual violence:

 In some cases victims of sexual violence may be stigmatized and ostracized by their families and others.
 Societal perceptions that the victim provoked sexual violence lead to a lack of disclosure of sexual assault which is associated with even more severe psychological consequences, particularly in children.
 Thus, more interventions are needed in order to order to change societal attitudes towards sexual violence as well as efforts designed to educate those to whom the survivors may disclose the assault.